lrlin5656/dotNet-Console-App-with-Docker/README.md

 A Dockerfile setting for console app of .Net Core 2.1

-It is running on Mac with 'Visual Studio for Mac' installed
+Docker file is build on Mac with 'Visual Studio for Mac' installed